Luxating patella in dogs

 What causes luxating patella in dogs?

-In most dogs, luxating patella is considered a developmental or hereditary condition.
+It is not known for sure what causes the condition.
+In dogs not genetically predisposed, luxating patella can occur secondary to trauma or obesity, but the vast majority are born with the condition.
 This means the bones, muscles and soft tissues around the knee have developed in a way that makes the kneecap more likely to move out of place.

 Possible contributing factors include: